igorpie1705/igorpie1705/README.md

 ## Welcome to my GitHub! 👋

-### My name is Igor and I’m a second-year Computer Science student at AGH University of Science and Technology.
+### My name is Igor and I’m a third-year Computer Science student at AGH University of Science and Technology.

 🌱 **Currently learning:**